top of page

 I have a broad-ranging chancery and commercial litigation practice.
 I try to achieve pragmatic and commercial resolutions to disputes, with advice (hopefully) delivered in clear, plain English.
 There is a frequent overlap between my commercial and licensing practices, where I will often act for licensing clients in ancillary commercial and property matters (and vice versa).

-My commercial work concerns contractual disputes, building disputes, guarantees, mortgages and other security, restrictive covenants in employment contracts and confidential information.
-Intellectual property issues often feature in my commercial work.
+My commercial and insolvency work concerns contractual disputes, building disputes, guarantees, mortgages and other security, restrictive covenants in employment contracts and confidential information.
+Intellectual property issues often feature.
 Cross-overs to licensing work include claims brought by the Premier League against public houses showing live football matches, and advising insurers in relation to taxi policies.

 Company law matters undertaken include shareholder disputes and cases involving breach of statutory and fiduciary duties by directors and senior employees.
 I have recently been advising a football club on its internal corporate issues.
 I act in partnership disputes, including agricultural and professional partnerships: recently, I have been involved in a complex company / insolvency matter involving the breakup of a pub chain.
 My chancery practice also includes contentious probate and Inheritance Act claims.